What you need to know:

 Edfinancial Services has been servicing federal student loans for years, and in that time, it has developed a reputation for poor customer service.

-To provide context for that ranking, however, Edfinancial doesn’t serve the volume of student loans that other servicers do.
+However, Edfinancial doesn’t serve the volume of student loans that other servicers do.

 Edfinancial Services is a ‘middle of the road’ servicer

-Student Loan Planner founder Travis Hornsby said, “Their track record doesn’t suggest they know [Income Driven Replacement] and can explain it well.
+Student Loan Planner® founder Travis Hornsby said, “Their track record doesn’t suggest they know [income-driven replacement] and can explain it well.
 However, they don’t have the glaring complaints per million borrowers that some of the other [loan servicers] do.”

 What to do if Edfinancial Services is your new servicer

-If you have student loans moved to Edfinancial Services, you should receive a letter to inform you of the loan transfer.
+If you have student loans moved to Edfinancial Services, you should receive a letter to inform you of the loan balance transfer.
 Set up your online account with Edfinancial Services as soon as possible and start making payments.
 Your loan terms don’t change, but you may lose access to previous payments and other information from your prior servicer.

 Edfinancial Services and your old loan servicer are supposed to partner together for a smoother transition, but, based on most federal loan servicers’ track records, that doesn’t always happen.